vivekkartha/go-recipes/README.md

 # Go Recipes
-A collection of Go programs ranging from basic datastructures to go-related features
+A collection of Go programs ranging from basic datastructures to go-related features.

 ##### This is an on-going project and updates will be made occasionally
-##### Building Files
-Use command `go build file.go` to build.

 ##### Running tests
 Go to the folders and run `go test -v`